22 Aug 2016

 Non-operative treatment of spondylolisthesis

-Medical Management: Non-steroidal pain relievers like Aspirin, Tylenol, Motrin, and Ibuprofen are very helpful in the management of spondylolisthesis.
+Non-steroidal pain relievers like Aspirin, Tylenol, Motrin, and Ibuprofen are very helpful in the management of spondylolisthesis.
 The medications can calm down the inflammation that accompanies degenerative disk disease.
-This often makes it possible to participate in physical therapy with less pain which makes it possible to work harder to strengthen the muscles of the low back and abdomen.
+This often makes it possible to participate in physical therapy with less pain.
+If you can do PT, it makes it possible to work harder to strengthen the muscles of the low back and abdomen.

-Narcotic Pain Medications: In our experience, using narcotic pain medications on a daily basis for the treatment of the pain associated with a spondylolisthesis is a bad idea.
-Because spondylolisthesis is a condition that tends to worsen with time most people who start taking narcotics find it very difficult to stop.
-The use of narcotic pain medications for an open-ended diagnosis in which there is not a defined point in the future when we know that the pain will spontaneously resolve is a dangerous situation.
+In our experience, using narcotic pain medications on a daily basis for the treatment of the pain associated with a spondylolisthesis is a bad idea.
+Because spondylolisthesis is a condition that tends to worsen with time, most people who start taking narcotics find it very difficult to stop.
+The use of narcotic pain medications for an open-ended diagnosis is dangerous.
+This is because there is not a defined point in the future when we know that the pain will spontaneously resolve.
 For example, if a patient has a fracture, we know that the pain will subside once the fracture heals.
 However, with a spondylolisthesis, because there is not a possibility of spontaneous correction, the patient will continue to perceive a need for narcotics on a regular basis.
 This quickly leads to tolerance as the medications become less effective with time and their routine use becomes habit forming.
 For more information on my philosophy about the use of narcotic pain medications, click here.

 The North American Spine Society’s consensus statement on non-operative care for spondylolisthesis is a follows: The majority of patients with symptomatic degenerative lumbar spondylolisthesis and an absence of neurologic deficits will do well with conservative care.
 Patients who present with sensory changes, muscle weakness, [or a short walking endurance] are more likely to develop progressive functional decline without surgery.
 Progression of slip correlates with jobs that require repetitive anterior flexion of the spine.
 Slip progression is less likely to occur when the disc has lost over 80% of its native height and intervertebral osteophytes have formed.
 Progression of clinical symptoms does not correlate with progression of the slip.